Manslaughter Charge For Minneapolis Cop Who Shot Black 20-year-old - UrduPoint

 "This was no accident.
 This was an intentional, deliberate, and unlawful use of force.

-"We will keep fighting for justice for Daunte, for his family, and for all marginalized people of color.
-And we will not stop until there is meaningful policing and justice reform."
+"We will keep fighting for justice for Daunte, for his family, and for all marginalized people of color."
 Protesters faced off with police for a third night Tuesday, with more than 60 people arrested, law enforcement officials said.

-Riot police moved in to disperse demonstrators estimated at between 800 and 1,000 in Brooklyn Center, the suburb where Sunday's shooting took place.
+Riot police moved in to disperse several hundred demonstrators in Brooklyn Center, the suburb where Sunday's shooting took place.

 Officers deployed stun grenades while protesters responded by throwing objects including water bottles and bricks.

-- 'Can't breathe' - The judge presiding over the trial of Derek Chauvin denied a defense motion on Wednesday to acquit him of murder and manslaughter charges for the death of Floyd.
+- 'Can't breathe' - About nine miles (14 kilometers) away, the judge presiding over the trial of Derek Chauvin denied a defense motion on Wednesday to acquit him of murder and manslaughter charges for the death of Floyd.

 The video of Floyd's May 25, 2020 arrest sparked protests against racial injustice and police brutality in the United States and around the world.